datashaman/react-lab/README.md

 Make tasks:

-* serve - serving from public using webpack-dev-server with hot replacement
+* serve - serving from public using webpack-dev-server with hot replacement (default)
 * build - pack entry points into build folder

+Folders:

+* build - webpack builds
+* public - static assets and container index.html
+* src - all your source goes in here.
+Use .jsx files to use babel.
+Add more loaders as appropriate.